b3-exmo/b3-exmo.github.io/docs/Book of Mormon/BoM Translation.md

 [Source](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/book-of-mormon-translation?lang=eng&id=p5#p5)

+&nbsp;

 Does “the inspiration of heaven” sound like using a seer stone to translate physical plates?

-Seer Stone, which was used for treasure hunting and scrying, conveniently was also useful for translating reformed Egyptian.
+A Seer Stone, which was used for treasure hunting and scrying, conveniently was also useful for translating reformed Egyptian.
 Seems dubious that we could believe he could successfully do both with the same stone; my sensibilities are that he could do one or the other, and there’s plenty of records of him getting into shenanigans prior to receiving the plates.

 Quote: